rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 [^1]: <https://bibliotekanauki.pl/articles/1810557>
 [^2]: <http://yamauchiiai.la.coocan.jp/YamauchiIai/KongenNoMaki0.html>
 [^3]: The logical leap of thinking the claim of divine revelation would be *less* cause for doubt amuses me greatly: "A god told this to me in a dream!" -- "Oh, all right then, then it must be legit."
+[^4]: The first clause of note 9 says that something "is in the celestial bodies" (connecting to the Nine Luminaries), but the last character of the first word is illegible.
+Trenson (2014) guesses that it should be "humans", and it could refer to the fate of human lives.